joshbegley/nyt-latest/README.md

 `The director, Dinesh D’Souza, who is facing a lawsuit over the documentary, admitted that an analysis used to make claims about election fraud that were later debunked had been faulty.`\
 https://nytimes.com/2024/12/02/us/politics/dinesh-dsouza-2000-mules-apology-trump.html

-**College Football Playoff 2024 projections: What now for Ohio State?
-No. 3 seed Boise State?**\
+**College Football Playoff 2024 projections: How many teams are locks?
+Can Bama get in?**\
 `Who will make the first 12-team College Football Playoff?
 Here's our model's predictions for which teams will fill out the bracket.`\
 https://nytimes.com/athletic/5701128/2024/12/02/college-football-playoff-projections-odds/